 For 2020 the average selling price was $410,797 after taking 97 days to sell.
 59 properties sold in the neighborhood.

 In 2019 the average selling price was $372,356 after spending 161 days on the market.
 79 homes sold in the area during 2019.

 If you're thinking about making a move to the Orchard Homes/Target Range neighborhood (and start that dream garden!) we'd love to help.
-Click HERE to sign up for immediate notifications when homes come up for sale.
-If you are curious to know what you home is worth, Click HERE for an Instant Price!
+Click HERE and we'll let you know instantly what's on the market (and coming up) for sale.
+If you are curious to know what your home may be worth, click HERE!